isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence.md

 4\.
 Anonymisation, de- and re-identification of data are tools used in biomedical research to enable data to be analysed while protecting the data contributors’ privacy.
 As analyses involving big data and AI algorithms in biomedical research rely increasingly on large volumes of personal, health and medical data, conventional methods of de-identification and anonymisation may no longer be adequate in protecting privacy.

+5\.
+In Singapore, whole genomic data (i.e., Whole Genome Sequence and Whole Exome Sequence) is considered identifiable personal data if linked to identifiers or indirect identifiers, or on its own.
+It is not considered as personal data if the data is anonymised and protected against re-identification.
+In our local context of healthcare and biomedical sciences research where appropriate levels of data treatment and managerial controls are in place, whole genomic data is considered as anonymised data.

 **Ethical Considerations:**

 i.
-Are the current methods of anonymisation and de-identification still applicable when large volumes of personal, health and medical data are used in big data and AI research?
+Are current methods of anonymisation and de-identification still applicable when large volumes of personal, health and medical data are used in big data and AI research?

 ii.
 Should genetic data be considered exceptional and treated differently from other types of personal and health data?

 **e.
 Revising Consent in the Arena of Big Data and AI**

-5\.
+6\.
 With advancements in technology, health information may be derived from novel methods such as consumer platforms, social media, wearables and sensors, and the data of research value is often generated from multiple sources.
-Consent for mobile data collection is often carried out through the internet of things (IoT) or edge computing, which is also known as ‘instant’ data or real-time data generated by sensors or users, unlike cloud computing which operates on sources of big data.
+Consent for mobile data collection is often carried out through the internet of things (IoT) or edge computing, which is also known as ‘instant’ data or real-time data generated by sensors or users where data can be processed more quickly and closer to where it is generated, allowing real-time interaction with users.
+This is unlike cloud computing which processes large datasets on centralised remote servers, making real-time interaction difficult. .
 In such scenarios, taking informed consent where patients and individuals can understand clearly and sufficiently how their data will be used in biomedical research becomes challenging.

-6\.
-In cohort studies which typically involve longitudinal studies on a group of individuals to study the development of certain health outcomes such as the incidence of a disease, ensuring that the rights, interests, and welfare of research participants are protected often entail obtaining valid consent explicitly from participants for usage of data in research prior to their participation in research.
+7\.
+In cohort studies which typically involve longitudinal studies on a group of individuals to study the development of certain health outcomes such as the incidence of a disease, ensuring that the rights, interests, and welfare of research participants are protected often entails obtaining valid consent explicitly from participants for usage of data in research prior to their participation in research.
 However, obtaining consent for the use of real-world data which is collected from a variety of sources, such as electronic health records, insurance claims data, and data from health-monitoring devices can be more challenging, because the data is often not collected primarily for research purposes.

 **Ethical Considerations:**